Hydrazone: Reactions

 Alkyl hydrazones are 102- to 103-fold more sensitive to hydrolysis than analogous oximes.

 When derived from hydrazine itself, hydrazones condense with a second equivalent of a carbonyl to give azines:

 Hydrazones are intermediates in the Wolff–Kishner reduction.

-Hydrazones are reactants in hydrazone iodination, the Shapiro reaction, and the Bamford-Stevens reaction to vinyl compounds.
-Hydrazones can also be synthesized by the Japp–Klingemann reaction via β-keto-acids or β-keto-esters and aryl diazonium salts.
+Hydrazones are reactants in hydrazone iodination, the Shapiro reaction, and the Bamford–Stevens reaction to vinyl compounds.
+Hydrazones can also be synthesized by the Japp–Klingemann reaction via β-keto acids or β-keto-esters and aryl diazonium salts.
 Hydrazones are converted to azines when used in the preparation of 3,5-disubstituted 1H-pyrazoles, a reaction also well known using hydrazine hydrate.
 With a transition metal catalyst, hydrazones can serve as organometallic reagent surrogates to react with various electrophiles.

 N,N-dialkylhydrazones

 In N,N-dialkylhydrazones the C=N bond can be hydrolysed, oxidised and reduced, the N–N bond can be reduced to the free amine.
 The carbon atom of the C=N bond can react with organometallic nucleophiles.
 The alpha-hydrogen atom is more acidic by 10 orders of magnitude compared to the ketone and therefore more nucleophilic.
-Deprotonation with for instance LDA gives an azaenolate which can be alkylated by alkyl halides.
+Deprotonation with for instance lithium diisopropylamide (LDA) gives an azaenolate which can be alkylated by alkyl halides.
 The hydrazines SAMP and RAMP function as chiral auxiliary.

+Recovery of carbonyl compounds from N,N-dialkylhydrazones

+Several methods are known to recover carbonyl compounds from N,N-dialkylhydrazones.
+Procedures include oxidative, hydrolytic or reductive cleavage conditions and can be compatible with a wide range of functional groups.